jsundram/runningwithdata.com/posts/nodebox-vs-processing.md

 Once that was out of the way, I decided the most instructive thing to do was to port an existing Processing sketch to Nodebox.
 BoxyLady2, [a 72-line sketch](https://gist.github.com/jsundram/1671003) by [analogpixel](http://www.analogpixel.org/) became [20 lines shorter](https://gist.github.com/jsundram/5332259) (yay!), but also **11x slower** (.375 [fps](http://en.wikipedia.org/wiki/Frame_rate) for NodeBox, 4.4 fps for Processing v2.0b9).
 That’s a hell of a performance price to pay.

-My rendered output is [here](http://viz.runningwithdata.com/mosaic/jsundram.gif") (I used ImageMagick to stitch the frames together &ndash; it’s a ~9 MB animated gif)</p>
+My rendered output is [here](http://viz.runningwithdata.com/mosaic/jsundram.gif") (I used ImageMagick to stitch the frames together &ndash; it’s a ~9 MB animated gif)

 [
     ![boxy jsundram](https://lh3.googleusercontent.com/D0MDnAb3MWsByV0fZ6-wzQsXStNczqgPSKXRi5V1GKF-n7rNVxZMpnw34Jdr71lTCD2UsQgjBVCgQI6i5OHcfeYP3QyAytXE5zbBCjQAPOmzG52VY-9PQN9HMw)